Jones homers twice as Orioles rout Twins

+After losing the first two games in Minnesota, Baltimore had lost five games in a row.
+Dating to June 9, the Orioles were 11-20 and had two losing streaks of at least five games while falling from 2 1/2 games back in the American League East to 8 1/2 games.

+The break is welcomed by the Orioles.
+Adam Jones and the rest of the Baltimore hitters made sure they'd take the vacation with some positive feelings that pulled them within 7 1/2 games of the Boston Red Sox.

-MINNEAPOLIS -- Adam Jones homered twice and drove in five runs and Caleb Joseph added two hits and three RBIs as the Baltimore Orioles went into the All-Star break with two straight wins after Sunday's 11-5 victory over the Minnesota Twins.
+Jones homered twice and drove in five runs and Caleb Joseph added two hits and three RBIs as the Orioles went into the All-Star break with two straight wins after Sunday's 11-5 victory over the Twins.

+"We've got some days off, so hopefully we can mentally get away from this game, mentally put behind us the last two months of baseball and come out in the second half with blazing saddles and ready to attack this East," Jones said.
+"It's not going to get any easier, and I think our guys understand that.
+Let's do what we have to do."

+Jones had his first multi-homer game of the season and 11th of his career, taking Minnesota's Kyle Gibson deep twice.
+Seth Smith and Ruben Tejada each had three hits for Baltimore.

+"They jumped out early and kept going after," Orioles manager Buck Showalter said.
+"You could tell they wanted to end on a good note. ...
+The runs that were there for us to score we took advantage of.
+A lot of times you leave those out there; a lot of good, professional at-bats."

 Ubaldo Jimenez survived one bad inning thanks to Baltimore's highest offensive output since scoring a season-high 15 runs on June 17.
-Jimenez (4-4) allowed four runs on four hits and four walks in five innings.
+Jimenez (4-4) allowed four runs, four hits and four walks in five innings.

-Jones had his first multi-homer game of the season and 11th of his career, taking Minnesota's Kyle Gibson deep twice.
-Seth Smith and Ruben Tejada each had three hits for the Orioles.

-Gibson (5-7) surrendered seven runs on nine hits and two walks in four innings.
+Gibson (5-7) surrendered seven runs, nine hits and two walks in four innings.

+"It's frustrating to leave the bullpen feeling good like I did and feel like (catcher Chris Gimenez) and I had a pretty good plan today," Gibson said.
+"It's frustrating for that to turn out that way.
+I don't think, other than the two walks, I threw enough strikes.
+I think it was just the quality of strikes."

 The offensive burst started quickly against Gibson as Smith walked on four pitches to start the game.
 Jonathan Schoop singled and Jones hit a blast to center field estimated at 444 feet.